Well-posedness for the classical Stefan problem and the zero surface tension limit: The vanishing surface tension limit

 The estimates are straightforward and follow the same principle: terms with least amount of derivatives are bounded via Sobolev embedding by the $\sigma$-independent energy $\E(q^{\sigma},h^{\sigma})$.

 Summing up the above estimates we prove the first inequality in the proposition.
-The existence of $(q^{\sigma},\Psi^{\sigma})$ follows by passing to the limit $\kappa\to0$ in the same way as in Subsection~\ref{se:proof1}.
-The existence of $\sigma$-independent time $T$ follows from the standard continuity argument and the fact that constant $C$ in the proved inequality in the proposition is $\sigma$-independent.
-Since $\E^{\sigma}(0)\to\E(0)$ as $\sigma\to0$, the last statement of the proposition follows suit. \prfe
+The existence of a $\sigma$-independent time $T$ follows from the standard continuity argument and the fact that constant $C$ in~\eqref{E:PINEQUALITY} is $\sigma$-independent.
+Since $\E^{\sigma}(0)\to\E(0)$ as $\sigma\to0$ due to our assumption on initial data, the last statement of the proposition follows. \end{proof}